MikeWooster/api-client/README.md

 ## Retrying

-To add some robustness to your client, the power of [tenacity](https://github.com/jd/tenacity) has been harnessed to add a `retry_request` decorator to the `apiclient` toolkit.
+To add some robustness to your client, the power of [tenacity](https://github.com/jd/tenacity) has been harnessed to add a `@retry_request` decorator to the `apiclient` toolkit.

 This will retry any request which responds with a 5xx status_code (which is normally safe to do as this indicates something went wrong when trying to make the request), or when an `UnexpectedError` occurs when attempting to establish the connection.

-`retry_request` has been configured to retry for a maximum of 5 minutes, with an exponential backoff strategy.
+`@retry_request` has been configured to retry for a maximum of 5 minutes, with an exponential backoff strategy.
 For more complicated uses, the user can use tenacity themselves to create their own custom decorator.